Skip to main content

 - Free?
 Yes, to anyone in the world with access to the Internet

-- Access: 1) starting from library website grants access to full text articles subscribed to by UAA 2) starting from the Internet (no access to licensed articles)
+- Start from library list of databases to gain access to full text articles subscribed to by UAA

-- Loansome Doc: online ordering module that is part of PubMed.
+- online ordering module that is part of PubMed.
 Use to get the full text of an article from your medical library for a fee.

 - # of journals: indexes more than 850 titles, with over 715 titles in full-text.
 Coverage begins in 1986.